 Serling certainly stood out during his day.
 He was an activist and critic of the corporate establishment embedded within television.

-As screenwriters, this quote points to the fact that if you simply try to emulate other writers — trying to be like everyone else — you won’t stand out on your own.
+As screenwriters, this quote points to the fact that if you merely try to emulate other writers — trying to be like everyone else — you won’t stand out on your own.
 If you try to copy scripts and movies that have already been successful, your work won’t stand out either.
 You need to showcase what you can bring to the industry, not how you can write like the others.

 3. “Every writer is a frustrated actor who recites his lines in the hidden auditorium of his skull.”

-When you’re writing dialogue, you need to truly see and hear the words come to life, even if it’s through your own mind’s eye or under your breath.
+When you’re writing dialogue, you need to honestly see and hear the words come to life, even if it’s through your own mind’s eye or under your breath.
 Some of the best screenwriters will act out their dialogue in the comforts of their solitude while writing.
 This is how you can discover whether such dialogue will play well onscreen or if it’s simply being used as bad exposition.

-You the writer need to take on those roles as an actor would.
+You, the writer, need to take on those roles as an actor would.

 4. “You see.
 No shock.
 No engulfment.
 No tearing asunder.
 What you feared would come like an explosion is like a whisper.
 What you thought was the end is the beginning.”

 Screenwriters wait and wait for that big inspirational moment to come, often leading to endless months and months of waiting.
 Sometimes years.
-The best ideas comes like a whisper in the night.
+The best ideas come like a whisper in the night.
 It could be a single visual, a single line of dialogue, a single moment, a single character trait or arc, etc. Don’t wait for some big explosion of inspiration.
 Listen.

 5. “Coming up with ideas is the easiest thing on earth.
 Putting them down is the hardest.”